The aftermath of "No, 'Open Source' does not mean 'Includes Free Support'"

 The statement was actually that I ignore support requests from non-customers, especially when they come disguised as bugreports in order to avoid my fee.
 I don’t deliberately delete bug reports from my inbox, I simply risk loosing genuine ones because they are drowned out.

 But hey, social media.
 Fast paced universe.
-Gotta comment while it’s hot, no time to (properly) read the original article.
+Gotta comment while it’s hot, no time to (properly) read the original article (or read it at all).
 Some people hold some hilarious opinions, though!

 Bugs must be fixed!